 16 February 1932: A General Election held in the Irish Free State on this day.
 The president of the Executive Council, W.T.
 Cosgrave, [above top] called the election early as he wished to have it out of the way in time for the Commonwealth Conference of that year.
 There was growing unrest in the country and he felt that a fresh mandate was needed.
 He fought the campaign on a programme of bringing political stability to the State and that a change of Government would see people sympathetic to republicanism and communism in power.

 Eamon De Valera [above below] on the other hand promised to free IRA prisoners, abolish the Oath to the King of England and to reduce the powers of the Governor General.
 He also indicated that more equitable social policies would be introduced at a time when the Great Depression was in full swing.

-This change of government marked a watershed in the history of the State as De Valera went on to abolish the Oath to the King of England [that all T.D.s who entered Dáil Éireann had to take], release prisoners and to give the polity a much more Republican flavour including a new Constitution some years later.
+This change of government marked a watershed in the history of the State as De Valera went on to abolish the Oath to the King of England [that all T.D.s who entered Dáil Éireann had to take], release the prisoners and to gave the State a much more Republican flavour including a new Constitution some years later.
 He remained in power through an unbroken series of election victories until 1948.